openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         'return' expression?
         ;

-A 'return expression' statement can only occur inside a function, method or constructor body.
+A 'return expression' statement can only occur inside a function, a method, or a constructor body.

 .. index::
    return statement